-At the current time, the UK Government has declared a COVID-19 "alert level 4", which indicates that the risk of transmission is "severe", with a high risk of infectivity.
+At the current time (September 29th), the UK Government has declared a COVID-19 "alert level 4", which indicates that the risk of transmission is "severe", with a higher risk of infectivity.
 The NHS COVID Alert Level is a five-point system which ranks the threat level of the virus on a scale of 1 (safe) to 5 (critical).
-The threat level is adjusted according to medical and scientific data including the R number (rate of infection) and the number of infections recorded.
-The system has been criticised due to the weakness of the data used and the subjectivity of the scale.
+The alert level is adjusted according to medical and scientific data including the R number (rate of infection) and the number of infections recorded.
+The current UK R number is 1.2-1.5 and appears to be growing at 4-8% a day.

+The National Alert Level does not take into consideration local "hotspots" or "flare-ups" which continue to occur across the UK.
+It has been suggested that prevalence figures are more accurate, particularly when they are considered at a local or regional level.
+The National Alert Level system has also been criticised due to the weakness of the data used and the subjectivity of the scale.
 However, it does provide an indication of threat, no matter how subjective, and it is linked to the social distancing measures imposed within the UK.